NethServer/arm-dev/README.md

 **Contribute and proposed workflow**

 If you like to contribute you can adopt one or more modules and give them a good shake / tests:
-* Does it install without errors. (logs, and systemclt -f while installing can be youre friends here)
+* Does it install without errors. (logs, and journalctl -f while installing can be your friends here)
 * Does it function as expected.
 * How does it behave (memory usage, cpu usage) also over a period of days.